BlueDarkUP/FTC-27570/README.md

   🥇 **Control Award - 1st Place**
   Our precise and efficient control systems earned us the Control Award, showcasing our technical expertise.

-Additionally, we want to congratulate our sister team, **Team 25787**, for their outstanding performance in the **Shanghai Third Competition**:
+Additionally, we want to congratulations to the international team of our school as well, **Team 25787**, for their outstanding performance in the **Shanghai Third Competition**:
 - 🥇 **Championship Award - 1st Place**
 - 🥇 **Think Award - 1st Place**